The Best MCPs for Claude Desktop (And How I Use Them)

 If you’re starting out for the first time, all you need to do is install Node, as I’ve selected extensions available either via the extensions library in Claude Desktop of via NPX (the Node package execution function).

-All you have to do is install Node:
+All you need is Node:

 Install Nodejs here